Cybersecurity for Canadian Accounting Firms: CISSP-led, CRA EFILE-Hardened

 How much does managed IT cost for an accounting firm in Canada?

 Pricing depends on user count, number of locations, and the scope of support and security services required.
-Most Canadian accounting firms with 10 to 50 employees pay a predictable monthly fee that’s comparable to the cost of a single mid-level IT hire, but they also get 24/7 monitoring, a full security stack, and an entire support team.
-You’re not paying for one generalist.
-You’re getting broader coverage and after-hours support too.
-Contact Fusion for a scoped estimate based on your firm’s setup.
+Most Canadian accounting firms with 10 to 50 employees pay a predictable monthly fee comparable to the cost of a single mid-level IT hire.

 What cybersecurity threats are most common for accounting firms?

 Phishing remains the primary attack vector because attackers know staff are busy and they’ll trust messages that look routine.
 Cybercriminals impersonate clients, CRA, or software vendors to steal credentials.
-Ransomware is still the highest-impact threat because it can lock down firm systems during filing season — and it’s not going away.
+Ransomware is still the highest-impact threat because it can lock down firm systems during filing season.
+And it’s not going away.
 Business email compromise is also increasing across Canadian firms, especially when attackers think they can redirect wire instructions or client payments.

 Does our firm need to comply with PIPEDA or provincial private-sector privacy laws?

-Many Canadian accounting firms are subject to PIPEDA, Canada's federal private-sector privacy law, when they collect, use, or disclose client personal information in the course of commercial activity.
-In Alberta, British Columbia, and Quebec, substantially similar provincial private-sector privacy laws may apply instead for in-province activity.
+In Alberta, British Columbia, and Quebec, substantially similar provincial private-sector privacy laws may apply for in-province activity.
 If a breach creates a real risk of significant harm, your firm may need to notify the applicable privacy commissioner and affected individuals, and maintain records of all breaches.
-If you’re unsure where your obligations start, Fusion can help you map the practical controls and documentation your team will need.

 Can you support QuickBooks, CaseWare, and cloud-hosted tax software?

 Yes.
-Fusion supports QuickBooks Desktop and Online, CaseWare, Caseware Cloud, TaxPrep, Profile, Sage, and other cloud-hosted Canadian tax applications.
+Fusion Computing supports QuickBooks Desktop and Online, CaseWare, Caseware Cloud, TaxPrep, Profile, Sage, and other cloud-hosted Canadian tax applications.
 We optimize performance, manage licensing, and make sure staff can reach those tools securely whether they’re in the office or working remotely.
 If it’s running slow during busy season, we’re going to find out why.

 What happens if our systems go down during tax season?

 Fusion’s managed service includes 24/7 monitoring and a 1-hour response target for critical issues.
 If a system failure occurs during peak filing season, your issue is prioritized for immediate attention so you’re not waiting behind lower-priority tickets.
 Our disaster recovery plans are tested regularly, and we maintain encrypted, air-gapped backups that can restore your environment without paying a ransom.
-The goal is to get people working again fast — we’ve done it before.
+The goal is to get people working again fast.
+We’ve done it before.

 How do we prove to clients and insurers that our data is secure?